Table of Contents

 The 1080p FPV looks amazing, the signal is stable regardless of the direction or distance you fly.
 However, for long-range flights, it is important to point the transmitter to the aircraft and to avoid obstacles between you and the drone.

 Occasionally, in sport mode and during aggressive direction changes, the gimbal flop downward.
 Hope that this issue will be fixed through the next firmware upgrade.
 BTW, enabling sport mode you should know that the obstacle avoidance system will be disabled!

 Now, low-speed flight mode is called “Tripod” instead of “CineSmooth”, like in the case of its little brother.
 Propellers are very quiet, making your flight experience more enjoyable.

 The upgraded active tracking system can lock again on the subject in case you lose it for some reason.
 After several tests, I had to admit that still can’t win a hide-and-seek game, it just waits for the subject to appear in its frame without searching for it.
 Anyway, this feature will be loved by bikers and other outdoor sports enthusiasts for sure.

 Speaking about wind resistance, I was quite impressed.
 It takes wing gusts pretty well.
 No wind or max power-load reached warnings received during flights.

 With a review score of 4.5, it’s the best drone under $1000 I’ve ever tested!
-It has good range and excellent battery life.
+It has a good range and excellent battery life.

 For sure, the Mavic Air 2 is a big upgrade from its predecessor.
 Many say that it even does some things better than the flagship Mavic 2 Pro.
 It’s a great and easy to fly drone with lots of safety features for both casual and pro flyers.

-In case that you decided to buy one for yourself, I strongly recommend the Fly More combo package over standard.
+In case you decided to buy one for yourself, I strongly recommend the Fly More combo package over standard.
 For the extra $189 you will get extra stuff in value of $455.